About social communication disorder

 Children with social communication disorder have trouble with:

-- communicating appropriately for social purposes – for example, smiling and saying ‘hello’, making eye contact while interacting with someone, or showing something interesting to another person, like pointing to a plane in the sky
+- communicating for social purposes – for example, smiling and saying ‘hello’, making eye contact while interacting with someone, or showing something interesting to another person, like pointing to a plane in the sky

 - communicating in different ways with different people – for example, speaking differently to children and adults, or communicating differently in a classroom and at a birthday party